rejetto/hfs/dev-notes.md

 - search
     try to use server-sent events for the reply https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events
+- file_list: option to decide what fields to get.
+If m && !c but we have no m, then copy from c.
+- api: gzip for >5kb
 - frontend: dialogs
 - vfs: serve an html for a folder?
   - "default" property for vfsNode?